The Walkley Media Innovation Program

 Innovation Program partners

 The Walkley innovation workshops and funding are part of our journalism innovation program.
 We’re always looking for new partners from the worlds of journalism, business and non-profits who can help transform journalism.
-Email our general manager, Louisa Graham to get involved.
+Email our development manager, Helen Johnstone to get involved.

 Our current partners: